ChrisCoCreated/depthcaster-old/APP_CAPABILITIES.md

-# Depthcaster - Complete Application Capabilities
+# Sopha - Complete Application Capabilities

 ## Overview

-Depthcaster is a sophisticated Farcaster client application focused on surfacing high-quality, thoughtful content.
+Sopha is a sophisticated Farcaster client application focused on surfacing high-quality, thoughtful content.
 It combines algorithmic intelligence with human curation to create feeds that prioritize substance, quality, and meaningful conversations over viral metrics.

 ## Core Architecture